-If you’re under age 65 and your total super balance at the end of the previous financial year (i.e. 30 June) was less than $1.4 million, you can bring forward up to two years' worth of non-concessional contribution cap into the current financial year.
+If you’re under age 65 and your total super balance on 30 June 2020 is less than $1.6 million, you can bring forward up to three years' worth of contributions.
+The amount you can bring forward will depend on your total super balance and when you triggered the bring-forward rule.
 For more information on the bring-forward rule, see our Super facts & figures.

 Exceeding the caps